 - About the Brand: An American diversified multinational mass media and entertainment conglomerate

 How Disney Delivers a Seamless eCommerce Experience

-The RFID band acts as the ticket, payment method, and even room keys among several other functions.
+The RFID band acts as the ticket, payment method, and even room keys, among several other functions.
 That’s not all.
-On the completion of the trip, Disney continues to engage through messages, pictures, and updates on their upcoming events.
+On completing the trip, Disney continues to engage through messages, pictures, and updates on their upcoming events.

 Lesson You can Learn from Disney’s Omnichannel Strategy